-If your child attends a pre-school/nursery, the SENCo there will normally inform us that your child will be joining us and that he/she has special educational needs.
+If your child attends a pre-school/nursery, the SENCo there will normally inform us that your child will be joining us and that he/she has special educational needs and/or a disability.
 The SENCo at our school will then attend any meetings at the pre-school before they start school, so that we have a clear picture of your child's needs and what support they might need when they join us.
+If your child does not attend a pre-school/nursery and he/she has special educational needs and/or a disability, then we would gather this information from you during school events such as open mornings/evenings and visits to school.

 If any support is needed, we will try to have it in place as soon as they start, for example any training or equipment.
 The SENCo will also speak with outside agencies involved to make sure that any advice is in place.

-If your child has significant needs, they may need some extra visits to our EYFS/Reception setting in addition to those already provided.
+If your child has significant needs, they may need some extra visits to our EYFS/Reception class in addition to those already provided.

-Joining school at other times, e.g. mid-year
+Joining school at other times, e.g., mid-year

-If your child joins our school at any other time in their school life and they have special educational needs, their previous school should send us all their pupil information.
+If your child joins our school at any other time in their school life and they have special educational needs and/or a disability, their previous school should send us all their pupil information.
 We will then initially rely on the information that they send us.
 It would be useful if you could tell us all about your child and their needs too.
 The information from the previous school should tell us what support has already been in place.
-We will use this information as a starting point, and try to provide similar support within a short space of time.
+We will use this information as a starting point and try to provide similar support within a short space of time.
 If Outside Agencies are involved, the SENCo will contact them so that they continue to support your child in our school.
 This will often be through a review meeting to which you will be invited.